CoderNewRook/Pathfinding-Visualiser/README.md

 # Pathfinding-Visualiser
-A project made with React and Typescript to visualise sorting algorithms.
+A project made with React and Typescript to visualise pathfinding algorithms.